 What themes or subjects are you using or planning to use in your filmmaking and why are you interested in them?
 What have you learned so far, and where do you believe you are headed?
 Describe any obstacles that you have encountered and how you have tried to move past them.
 How will this particular scholarship help you go further?
-Be sure to review the purpose of the scholarship and include how you meet the scholarship’s stated priorities. *PDF documents are preferred, but we will also accept Word and Text Edit documents.
+Be sure to review the purpose of the scholarship and include how you meet the scholarship’s stated priorities.

 Indicate your education and employment background (paid and volunteer, film and non-film) as well as specific skills, interests, and recognition that you have received.
-The filmography should list each film you have worked on (title, year of completion, running time, format), the production role you played (e.g. writer), a very brief description (e.g. “a documentary about the AIDS epidemic”), and awards, honors or screenings it has received (e.g. Northwest Filmmakers’ Festival). *PDF documents are preferred, but we will also accept Word and Text Edit documents.
+The filmography should list each film you have worked on (title, year of completion, running time, format), the production role you played (e.g. writer), a very brief description (e.g. “a documentary about the AIDS epidemic”), and awards, honors or screenings it has received (e.g. Northwest Filmmakers’ Festival).

 The names of three professional references who are familiar with your work.
 Do not name friends, relatives or fellow students.